Skip to content

 init

 Will provide you a sample (local) configuration file in your current directory, or a directory you specify at the end of the command.
 The sample is documented with comments explaining how the different parts work, though if you need further guidance, see the global and local configuration pages.
+May be passed -d,--dry-run to simulate actions.

 Performs the main symlinking action of Confidant, reading your local configuration and applying the links you've declared.
 If you are unsure about the correctness of your declarations, pass the -d,--dry-run flag alongside the command to simulate the actions that would be taken before really applying them.